BitcoinDesign/Guide/guide/contribute/review.md

 - Request a change without providing a context or a reason for requesting it

 ### Testing a pull request
-Previewing a proposed change in the split screen may be handy for quickly taking a glance at the changes and leaving a feedback, but previewing them directly on the website gives a better feeling on how content, code and visuals fit together.
+Previewing a proposed change in the split-screen may be handy for quickly taking a glance at the changes and leaving feedback, but previewing them directly on the website gives a better feeling on how content, code, and visuals fit together.
 Testing a pull request is the last step of a review process.

 There are two ways to test a pull request in the Bitcoin Design Guide repository:
 - Previewing the Netlify link (easy)